Learning Robust Models Using The Principle of Independent Causal Mechanisms: Experimental Details Colored MNIST

 \section{Experimental Details Colored MNIST}

 For the training, we use a feed forward neural network consisting of a feature selector followed by a classificator.
-The feature selector consists of two convolutional layers with a kernel size of $3$ with $16$ respectively $32$ channels followed by a max pooling layer with kernel size $2$, one dropout layer and a fully connected layer mapping to $16$ feature dimensions.
-After the first convolutional layer and after the pooling layer a ReLU activation function is applied.
-For the classification we use a ReLU activation function followed by a linear layer which maps the $16$ features onto the two classes corresponding to the labels.
+The feature selector consists of two convolutional layers with a kernel size of $3$ with $16$ respectively $32$ channels followed by a max pooling layer with kernel size $2$, one dropout layer ($p=0.2$) and a fully connected layer mapping to $16$ feature dimensions.
+After the first convolutional layer and after the pooling layer a PReLU activation function is applied.
+For the classification we use a PReLU activation function followed by a Dropout layer ($p=0.2$) and a linear layer which maps the $16$ features onto the two classes corresponding to the labels.

-We use the dataset from \cite{arjovsky2019invariant}.
+We use the data generating process from \cite{arjovsky2019invariant}.
 50 000 samples are used for training and 10 000 samples as test set.
-For training, we choose a batch size of 2048 and train our models for 300 epochs.
+For training, we choose a batch size of 1000 and train our models for 60 epochs.
 We choose a starting learning rate of $6 \cdot 10^{-3}$.
-The learning rate is decayed by 0.33 after 100 epochs.
+The learning rate is decayed by 0.33 after 20 epochs.
 We use an L2-Regularization loss weighted by $10^{-5}$.
 After each epoch we randomly reassign the colors and the labels with the corresponding probabilities.
 The one-dimensional Wasserstein loss is applied dimension-wise and the maximum over dimensions is computed in order to compare residuals.
-Since the output of the Wasserstein is very small, we multiplied it by a factor of 10.
-For the HSIC we use a gaussian kernel with $\sigma=1$.
-For Figure \ref{fig:mnist_bar_graph} we trained our model with $\lambda_I \approx 1.585$.
+For the HSIC we use a cauchy kernel with $\sigma=1$.
+The invariance loss $\mathcal{L}_I$ is simply the sum of the HSIC and Wasserstein term.
+For Figure \ref{fig:mnist_bar_graph} we trained our model with $\lambda_I \approx 13$.
+This hyperparameter is chosen from the best run in Figure \ref{fig:mnist_lambda}.

 \end{appendix}